Grigzas/Kursinis/README.md

 ```
 ### Results and summary

-In the end, my goal of making moving with coordinates was achieved.
-The hardest part was making win condition class and implementing it into move method, so that it would check if any player has won after each move.
+In the end, my goal of making moving with coordinates, similar to ''Battleship'' game has been achieved.
+However, for that to be fully implemented I had to code, so that coordinate system would be printed with the game board.
+The hardest part was making win condition class and implementing it into move method, so that after each move it would check if any of the players has won.
+Another challenge was to make it so that, if a player writes incorrect coordinates, the program would not break due to the error.

+### Conclusion

+The outcome of this coursework is a fully functional Tic-Tac-Toe game.
+Although, in the future I could optimize the code where possible.
+Also implement game statistics or AI as an opponent.